niloufargd/FirstProject/README.md

 ai_choice = random.choice(["rock", "paper", "scissors"])

 ```
--Also we need to translate the prediction? we get from the computer to the actual choices.
-We get 4 probabbilities based on our four classes.
+-Also we need to translate the prediction we get from the computer to the actual choices.
+We get 4 probabilities based on our four classes.
 Based on that we can define each choice of the computer.
 We can say any probablity higher than 0.5 means that, that particular class has been chosen.
 The first set of numbers we get correspond to our first class which is Rock and then Paper, Scissors and finally Nothing.
 ```

 if prediction[0][0] > 0.5: